Wonderful service from start to finish.

 From Claim to Judgment

-Following issue of a claim form to the defendant, the defendant has 14 days to reply (or 28 days if an acknowledgment of service is returned requesting further time to file a defence).
+Following issue of a claim form to the defendant, the defendant has 14 days to reply (or 28 days if an acknowledgement of service is returned requesting further time to file a defence).
 If the defendant has not responded or filed a defence within 14 or 28 days, a claimant can obtain a Default Judgment.

 Once made, a CCJ is entered on the Register of Fines, Orders and Judgments and remains on record for 6 years.
 The register may be examined by third parties, such as a lender from whom a defendant is seeking credit.
 If a CCJ is paid within 30 days, the CCJ is removed from the register.
 If paid after 30 days, the CCJ will be marked as ‘satisfied’ on the register, however, the Judgement remains on the register for a 6 year period.